nrdg/cloudknot/doc/index.rst

 ---------------------

 Most cloudknot users will only need to interact with the Knot and Pars classes (perhaps the DockerImage class).
-For details on those objects, see :ref:`doc-label`.
-For even more detail, see the :ref:`api-label` page.
+For details on those objects and links to the lower-level API, see :ref:`doc-label`.

 Bugs and issues
 ---------------